 There are many, many different types of meditation practices.
 When you google “types of meditation” the results can be pretty overwhelming, especially when you’re not sure what you’re looking for or what you like.
-This is a paired down list of popular meditation types.
-The most popular type of meditation in recent history is mindfulness meditation with it’s many health benefits.
+This is a paired down list of popular meditation practices.
+The most popular type of meditation in recent history is mindfulness meditation with it’s many health benefits and abundant research.

 Nine Meditation Types For Beginners

 Since mindfulness meditation is the most popular meditation practice today I’ve put it in the number one spot.
 You’ve probably heard of it before, but may not know what it is or how it is different from other meditation practices.
 Mindfulness meditation is simply paying attention to the present moment and being aware of all the sensations, thoughts, etc. that arise without judgement or attachment.
 Here is a cool video from Jon Kabat Zinn about how a mindfulness meditation practice lights up different parts of the brain and here is a link to get you started with a mindfulness practice.